 So you did it!
 You survived your first year of school, living away from home in residence.
 What now though?
-Students looking for their first apartment for rent sometimes get so caught up in the excitement that they often don’t remember how overwhelming it can be!
+Students looking for their first apartment for rent sometimes get so caught up in the excitement that they often don’t realize how overwhelming it can be.
 To try to help limit the stress, here are some particularly useful tips.

-Find a place and get it early!
+Start searching for a place a few months before you need it.
 Just because school starts in September doesn’t mean there will be a suitable place available in September.
 Some students start looking for apartments to rent as soon as classes are done or even before.
-The early bird gets the worm (or great rental)!

 Everybody wants to live with their friends, but choose roommates that will still be friends after your lease is over.
 Even the best of buddies can kind of bug you sometimes.
 Make sure to choose your roommates wisely and don’t let the excitement of living with friends cloud your judgment.
 They should be trustworthy and responsible too.
 You don’t want to be stuck with an apartment for three and have one or two of your roommates bail on you just before move-in day.

 When looking for an apartment for rent, if you fall in love with the first place you see, that’s not necessarily a bad thing.
-Generally it’s a good idea to have backups though.
+Generally, it’s a good idea to have backups though.
 You probably won’t be the only person that falls in love with a particular apartment.
-Look at multiple rental apartments and order them in terms of favorite to least favorite.
+Look at multiple rental apartments and order them in terms of favourite to least favourite.
 That way if your first choice falls through, you won’t be scrambling to find another place.